 Travel Talk – Claire Sancelot On Reducing Carbon Footprint When Travelling

-How much waste do you produce everyday?
-If you started keeping track of the waste you generate daily, and kept the record going for a week, you’ll be surprised at how much waste you build up as a single person.
+How much waste do you produce every day?
+If you started keeping track of the waste you generate daily and kept the record going for a week, you’ll be surprised at how much waste you build up as a single person.

-An article that recently appeared in Malaysian newspaper, The Star, even states that Malaysia is 8th in the world for mismanaged plastic waste.
+An article that recently appeared in the Malaysian newspaper, The Star, even states that Malaysia is 8th in the world for mismanaged plastic waste.
 Sadly, a lot of the country’s plastic waste is being dumped in landfills and oceans, posing a threat to marine life.

 While drastic measures need to be implemented to save the environment from further deterioration, everyone can do their bit to help.
 If everyone were to follow a few simple guidelines, together, we can play a big role in cutting down the garbage we produce daily.
 Just ask Claire Sancelot and she’ll tell you how.

 Born and raised in France to parents who made recycling ‘cool’, Claire Sancelot grew up with an environmentally conscious mindset.
-Determined to make a change, Claire adopted a zero waste lifestyle in 2010 and started the #zerowastemovement.
+Determined to make a change, Claire adopted a zero-waste lifestyle in 2010 and started the #zerowastemovement.

 She also established Malaysia’s first zero waste bulk grocery store called The Hive, after realising the lack of planet-friendly consumer products.
 What separates it from other supermarkets, is that most of their products are locally-sourced from suppliers who adhere to The Hive’s principles of zero waste, and comes with no packaging.
 Located in Bangsar, The Hive sells more than 300 organic whole foods.
 You’ll also find a wide range of everyday lifestyle products such as skincare, bamboo tumblers, and reusable sanitary pads that are a big hit among female shoppers.

 Fast forward a few years, and The Hive is the most successful grocery store of its kind in Kuala Lumpur.
-Claire’s even been recognised by the United Nations for her work in developing the sustainable lifestyle brand.
+Claire’s even been recognised by the United Nations for her work in developing a sustainable lifestyle brand.
 For this month’s Travel Talk, we speak to the zero waste queen herself, to find out how we can reduce our carbon footprint when travelling.

 On selecting the correct destination

 Travelling, be it for leisure or for work, is very much a part of the busy entrepreneur’s life, and doing a little research on where she lands goes a long way in helping her prepare for the journey and her stay.
 “For our last family holiday, we selected an eco-friendly resort in the Philippines.
-The island has banned all plastic usage, and it was sheer joy to be in a place that was adopting the zero waste lifestyle.”
+The island has banned all plastic usage, and it was a sheer joy to be in a place that was adopting the zero waste lifestyle.”

 Fly while caring for the environment

 Carbon emissions from airplanes aren’t eco-friendly.
 However, even though air travel is unavoidable, Claire assures us that you can still do your bit while flying high.
 “On airplanes, always carry your own bottles, so the staff can refill it anytime you want without the constant use of plastic cups.
 If you don’t have your own meals packed, ask for a vegan or vegetarian meal.
-Meat on aircrafts is of the cheapest quality, often pumped with hormones and antibiotics to increase its shelf life.
+Meat on aircraft is of the cheapest quality, often pumped with hormones and antibiotics to increase its shelf life.
 On a broader scale, livestock production in carbon emissions is equal to all the transportation in the world, so just cutting out meat can slow down the melting of icebergs, quite simply put.”